Menu

 V. Training - PDA’s

-PDA’s who are school employees must undergo both the in-service and the specific trainings, as outlined above.
+PDA’s who are school employees must undergo both the in-service and the specific training, as outlined above.
 PDA’s who are not school employees must show evidence of comparable training.
 Additionally, all PDA’s must receive training from a health care professional or expert in diabetic care selected by the parents.
 This additional training is required to allow the PDA to provide the additional care the parents have authorized the PDA to provide.

 VI.
 Delegation

 a.
 The student, parent, family member, PDA, or licensed staff R.N. or licensed practical nurse (L.P.N.) may perform this procedure as defined in the individualized plan.
-A health care provider’s (HCP) order is needed if blood sugar monitoring is being done by a licensed school health professional.
+A health care provider’s (HCP) order is needed if blood glucose checks are being done by a licensed school health professional.
 Assessment of the student’s ability to independently perform this procedure will be determined by the parent, school nurse, and HCP.
 Supervision of the student may be needed due to the student’s developmental ability, level of independence, proximity to initial diagnosis, and/or age.
 Such supervision can only be provided by a parent, PDA, or licensed personnel.

 b.
 Verification of the number on the meter by non-licensed school personnel for a student independent in the management of his/her self-monitoring can be performed after training, supervision, and delegation by the school nurse.